James Spittal

-Sir James Spittal (1769–1842) was a Scottish silk merchant who was Lord Provost of Edinburgh 1833 to 1837.
+Sir James Spittal (1769 to 25 September 1842) was a Scottish silk merchant who was Lord Provost of Edinburgh 1833 to 1837.
 Spittal Street in the west of Edinburgh is named after him.
 He was a strong Whig politician who campaigned for election reforms to increase democracy.

-Career
+Biography

 The name James Spittal does not appear in Edinburgh street directories until 1810, when he is listed as a haberdasher with a shop at 55 South Bridge, living at 59 South Bridge.
 Spittal later ran a successful silk and shawl shop at 12 St Andrew Square in Edinburgh's New Town.

-In September and October 1815 James junior took a tour of Europe, which he documented in a diary.
-This appeared to concentrate on sites connected to the Napoleonic Wars.
+In September and October 1815, Spittal took a tour of Europe, which he documented in a diary.
+This appeared to concentrate on sites connected to the recently concluded Napoleonic Wars.

-He stood for election as Lord Provost of Edinburgh in 1833 in succession to John Learmonth of Dean.
-He stood against James Aytoun (an advocate and uncle of William Edmondstoune Aytoun) in the important first election following the Burgh Reform Act of 1833.
-In the election campaign of 1833 there were both pro-Spittal and anti-Spittal election songs created.
+Spittal stood for election as Lord Provost of Edinburgh in 1833 in succession to John Learmonth of Dean.
+He stood against James Aytoun (an advocate and uncle of William Edmondstoune Aytoun) in the important first election following the Burgh Police (Scotland) Act 1833.
+In the election campaign of 1833, there were both pro-Spittal and anti-Spittal election songs created.
 The pro song was entitled "Huzza for Provost Spittal".
 Unsurprisingly the opposing song was "Huzza for Provost Aytoun".
 The song alludes to his having recently purchased a country house called Justice Hall in Lauder in Berwickshire from James Justice Esq.
 At this time he is living separate from his family at 11 Nicholson Square in south Edinburgh.

 He was succeeded as Lord Provost by Sir James Forrest, 1st Baronet of Comiston.
 Whilst serving as Provost he was painted by John Watson Gordon, a copy of this painting by David Alison (1882-1995) is held by the City of Edinburgh Council.